marksmccann/froyo/docs/advanced/typechecking-state.md

 # Typechecking State

-This guide explains how to setup typechecking for a component's state in Froyo.
+This guide explains how to type-checking component state.

-## What is Typechecking?
+## Introduction

 [Type checking](https://www.geeksforgeeks.org/type-checking-in-compiler-design/) is the process of verifying and enforcing constraints of types in values.
 It can be very helpful for catching bugs during the development process.
 If you have done [typechecking in React](https://reactjs.org/docs/typechecking-with-proptypes.html#gatsby-focus-wrapper), this is likely a familiar concept.
-In fact, Froyo leverages the same `prop-types` library as React.
+In fact, Froyo leverages the same [prop-types](https://github.com/facebook/prop-types) library as React.

-## `stateTypes`
+## Adding Typechecking

-When the `stateTypes` property is applied to a class definition, it will automatically type-check the component state in non-production environments.
+To add typechecking to a component, add the [`stateTypes`](../api/component.md#statetypes) property to the class definition.
+When this property exists, the component will automatically type-check the state in non-production environments.
 View the [prop-types](https://github.com/facebook/prop-types) documentation for a full list of available validators.

 :::info